Context and provenance

 Origin

-Canonical identity and background:
+Canonical identity reference:

 https://gautierdorval.com/